oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you first run the `start.py` script provided with Oppia (see step 1 in the next section).
 However, there are some things that you will need to do beforehand:

-1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed.
+1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed (Note: you can check this by running `python --version`).
+If Python 2.7 is not installed, you can probably install it through your package manager.
+If not, download and run the latest Python 2.7 installer from https://www.python.org/downloads/.
+Make sure you download an installer for Python 2 and not Python 3!

 2. Make sure you have curl (used to download third-party libraries), setuptools (needed for installing coverage, which checks test coverage for the Python code), git (which allows you to store the source in version control), python-dev (which is used for the numpy installation), python-pip (which is also used for the numpy installation) and pyyaml (which is used to parse YAML files):